AshDaGrat/Minecraft-but-its-controlled-by-dancing/README.md

 # Minecraft but it's controlled by dancing

-Inspired by one of Fundy's videos, I attempted to control Minecraft with dance moves. it didn't turn out too well, but it works about 30% of the time, and thats a big deal to me.
+Inspired by one of Fundy's videos, I attempted to control Minecraft with dance moves.
+It didn't turn out too well, but it works about 30% of the time, and thats a big deal to me.

 # Controls